Binary Funding Impacts in Derivative Valuation: Modeling

-\textit{Replacement cost} (or \textit{replacement close-out}) means the price under XVA.
-In this case, it is not clear which funding rate should be chosen.
-We assume that the replacing party has similar credit spreads to the hedger.
-Recall that $V-B^\epsilon$ is the value for calculating the derivative price in view of the hedger.
-In other words, one may want to choose the value of $V-B^\epsilon$ at the default for the \textit{replacement cost}.
-However, at the default, there is a jump in $V$ by $\pi^i$, $i \in \{H, C\}$.
-Moreover, $\pi^i$ is retained in $V$ for the default risk, i.e., the close-out payment.
-Therefore, if we take
+By \textit{replacement cost}, we mean the price with CVA, DVA, funding rates, and collateral.
+In this case, since it is unclear which funding rates should be chosen, we assume that the replacing party has similar credit spreads to the hedger.
+Furthermore, recall that $V-B^\epsilon$ is the value for calculating the derivative price from the perspective of the hedger.
+Therefore, under \textit{replacement cost}, we set the following:

-the defaulting party would pay the remainder after the deduction of the same amount, basically nothing.
-Hence, for \textit{replacement close-out}, we should set

-In both conventions, we assume that the collateral is a portion of the close-out amount.
-More precisely, for $0\leq L^m \leq1$ (margin loss),
+In both conventions, we assume that the collateral is proportional to the close-out amount.
+More precisely, for $0\leq L^m \leq1$ (margin loss):

 Note that (\ref{form:margin}) is consistent with our financial modeling.
-Indeed, if there is a $\dsG$-adapted process satisfying (\ref{selfd2}), in our filtration setup $\dsG$, there is an $\dsF$-adapted process $V^\dsF$ such that
+Indeed, if there is a $\dsG$-adapted process satisfying (\ref{selfd2}), in our filtration setup $\dsG$, there is an $\dsF$-adapted process $V^\dsF$, such that $V = \1_{\llbracket 0, \btau \llbracket}V^\dsF$.
+Therefore, under \textit{replacement cost}, the margin process: